aws/aws-app-mesh-examples/walkthroughs/fargate/README.md

 Test the service and confirm in X-Ray that the traffic flows through the `colorteller-blue` as expected with no errors.

 ![](../../examples/apps/colorapp/img/appmesh-xray-tracing-1.png)
-<p align="center"><b><i>Figure 5.</i></b> Tracing the colorgateway virtual node.</p>
+<p align="center"><b><i>Figure 5.</i></b> Tracing the frontend virtual node.</p>

 ### Deploy the new colorteller to Fargate

 For this configuration, we will deploy `colorteller-green`, which represents version 2 of our colorteller service.
 Initally, we will only send 30% of our traffic over to it.
 If our monitoring indicates that the service is healthy, we'll increase it to 60%, then finally to 100%.
 In the real world, you might choose more granular increases with automated rollout (and rollback if issues are indicated), but we're keeping things simple for the demo.

-As part of the original [walkthrough] we pushed the `gateway` and `colorteller` images to ECR (see [Deploy Images]) and then launched ECS tasks with these images.
+As part of the original [walkthrough] we pushed the `frontend` and `colorteller` images to ECR (see [Deploy Images]) and then launched ECS tasks with these images.
 We will now launch an ECS task using the Fargate launch type with the same `colorteller` and `envoy` images.
 When the task is deployed, the running `envoy` container will be a sidecar for the `colorteller` container.
 Even with the Fargate launch type where we don't manually configure EC2 instances, a sidecar container will always be co-located on the same physical instance and its lifecycle coupled to the lifecycle of the primary application container (see [Sidecar Pattern]).

 #### 1. Update the mesh configuration